-Embedding recycling presents several open challenges for future work: \begin{itemize} \item Our layer recycling strategy is a straightforward ER approach, but previous work has suggested that weighted pooling across layers can perform better compared to any single layer in many cases \cite{liu-etal-2019-linguistic,du2020general}.
+Our experiments raise several questions \dd{and suggest multiple avenues for future work, including:} \begin{itemize}[leftmargin=*, itemindent=7pt] \item Our layer recycling strategy is a straightforward ER approach, but previous work has suggested that weighted pooling across layers can perform better compared to any single layer in many cases \citep{liu-etal-2019-linguistic,du2020general}.
 Recycling pooled activations may offer improved results.
-In general, studying how best to capture and store the syntactic and semantic knowledge encoded in the activations of a model for later recycling is a significant item of future work. \item Our experiments show that the right recycling approach may be task-specific and model-specific.
-For example, as shown in \autoref{tab:roberta}, caching layer 12 in RoBERTa-large is most effective for NER and text classification, whereas it is not effective for QA (but layer 6 performs much better).
+What is the best way to capture and store the syntactic and semantic knowledge encoded in the activations of a model for later recycling? \item As noted in the previous section, naive storage methods for ER can be cost-prohibitive in some settings, and finding ways to mitigate this cost (e.g., by compressing the stored activations) will be important for making ER broadly applicable. \item Our experiments show that the right recycling approach may be task-specific and model-specific.
+For example, with standard fine-tuning as shown in \autoref{tab:roberta}, caching layer 12 in RoBERTa-large is most effective for NER and text classification, whereas it is not effective for QA (but layer 6 performs much better).
 Which embeddings to retrieve and recycle for a task, and the right architecture (e.g. number of layers) to use when consuming the recycled embeddings, represents a large decision space.
-Methods that can help practitioners automatically choose among public or private shared embedding sets and associated model designs, given their task and objectives for accuracy and computational cost, may be important to make ER an effective practical tool. \item We present results with encoder-only models, on classification tasks.
-Experiments with generative tasks, autoregressive models, and encoder-decoder models are an important direction for future work.
-Limited preliminary experiments with encoder-decoder architectures have shown less promising results, suggesting these architectures may require different approaches from our layer recycling ER. \item Other than recycling, a variety of other inference-speedup techniques exist for large neural models.
-While we show that ER can be effective when coupled with e.g. distillation, whether other techniques like quantization remain effective in combination with ER is an open question.
-One straightforward and potentially promising direction would be to combine the "late start" of layer recycling ER with early exit techniques \cite{xin2020deebert}. \item We focus on the setting where the exact same text, at the length of a full document, is being reused for multiple tasks.
+Methods that can help practitioners automatically choose among public or private shared embedding sets and associated model designs, given their task and objectives for accuracy and computational cost, may be important to make ER an effective practical tool. \item We present results with encoder-only and encoder-decoder models, on classification tasks.
+Determining whether the approach is effective for generative tasks and autoregressive models is an important question for future work. \item While we show that ER can be effective when coupled with distillation, whether other techniques like quantization and early exiting remain effective in combination with ER is an open question. \item We focus on the setting where the exact same text, at the length of a full document, is being reused for multiple tasks.